fede-rodes/error-handling-utils/README.md

 ErrorHandling.hasError(errors);
 // true

+// Returns the first error in the errors object ErrorHandling.getFirstError(errors);
+// { key: 'email', value: 'Email is required!' };

 // Returns a string formed by concatenating the errors of the given field/key.
-Returns an empty string in case of no errors ErrorHandling.getFieldErrors(errors, 'email');
+Returns an empty string in case of no errors.
+A third argument (function) can be passed to mutate the strings before concatenation (i18n for instance)
+ErrorHandling.getFieldErrors(errors, 'email');
-// 'Email is required!, Please, provide a valid email address!'
+// 'Email is required!
+Please, provide a valid email address!'

 // Returns a copy of the original errors object, with no errors assocaited to the provided field/key const newErrors = ErrorHandling.clearErrors(errors, 'password');
 // newErrors = {
 //   email: ['Email is required!', 'Please, provide a valid email address!'],